shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 * [Google Assistant](https://assistant.google.com/) (or any voice assistant that IFTTT supports for that matter)

 ## Media Playback Controls - A Typical Use Case
 For those who are not familiar, Kodi is an all-in-one media player.
 For starter, it integrates almost all video streaming services you can think of into a unified interface, be it YouTube, Netflix or even Google Drive.
-In addition to its core functionalities, Kodi supports extensions that can do much more through installing add-ons.
+In addition to its core functionalities, Kodi supports extensions that can do much more through the installation of add-ons.
 Did I mention that it's open source as well?

-Kodi also shines when it comes to controls.
-Define the following command ```/usr/local/bin/pictrl```
+Kodi also shines in the controls department.
+On top of the keyboard/mouse, web interface or TV remote option, the ```kodi-send``` command lets you control the player with in command line.
+For example, if we are interested in replicating the play button, we only need to create the following script ```/usr/local/bin/pictrl```

 ```sh
 #!/bin/sh